sulzbals/hapra/blatt1/a3/README.md

 ### Patch

-Adding a condition to the "elseif" statement in controller/card2card.php:303 identical to the one in controller/card2card.php:319 will restrict common users from running the routine that retrieves the transaction history.
+Adding a condition to the "elseif" statement in controller/card2card.php:303 to check if the user is authenticated as support will restrict common users from running the routine that retrieves the transaction history.

 ##  6) Improper authentication